 Set against the backdrop of the beautiful Cotswold Hills, Sudeley Castle is steeped in history.
 With royal connections spanning a thousand years, it has played an important role in the turbulent and changing times of England’s past.

-Sudeley is now the home of the Dent-Brocklehursts and Lord and Lady Ashcombe.
+Sudeley is now the home of Lady Ashcombe and the Dent-Brocklehursts.
 The family are committed to the continued preservation of the Castle and its treasures and the ongoing restoration and regeneration of the gardens.